Selecting Hyperparameters for Tree-Boosting: Results

-We find that {SMAC} clearly outperforms all other methods in terms of all metrics for both regression and classification tasks.
+We find that {SMAC} clearly outperforms all other methods in terms of all metrics for both regression and binary classification tasks.
+A plausible explanation is that SMAC's random-forest surrogate can handle mixed discrete and continuous search spaces and non-smooth validation losses comparatively well, while still using previous evaluations to guide later trials.
 Overall, the TPE method gives the second most accurate results.
 For the regression data sets, random grid search is almost equally accurate as the TPE method, followed by Gaussian-process-based Bayesian optimization (GP-BO).
 For the classification tasks, GP-BO yields essentially equal accuracy as the TPE method, and random grid search is less accurate.
 A deterministic full grid search and Hyperband give considerably worse results.
+One possible explanation for the weaker performance of Hyperband is that its successive-halving mechanism may be less effective when low-resource evaluations are only weakly informative about high-resource performance.
+In tree-boosting with early stopping and noisy validation losses, early low-budget evaluations might discard some configurations that would have become competitive after more boosting iterations.
 Moreover, using default values for the hyperparameters results in very inaccurate predictions.
 Finally, we also observe that using a low number of trials, say below $100$, in the hyperparameter selection method yields worse results for all methods.

 To assess the variability due to randomness in the methods, we additionally show in Figure \ref{fig:comparison_num_leaves_seed} in Appendix \ref{appendix} ``seed randomness" confidence intervals obtained by first averaging over the different data sets, $\frac{1}{K}\sum_{k=1}^{K}\tilde s^t_{kml}$, and then calculating standard errors based on these averages.
 Despite the relatively small number of different random initial values and orders ($20$), the confidence intervals are very small, and we conclude that the uncertainty in our results due to randomness in the methods is almost negligible.